yochannah/carpentries.org/_posts/2020/04/2020-04-20-coderefinery-first-online-workshop.md

   - Richard: at least when I was main host in another meeting, I could join a breakout room and not lose host.
 I think.
 Needs more testing.
-- Co-hosts seem to be able to jump between rooms freely *after* first joining the room they were originally assigned to (i.e. can't select any group from the main room).
+- Co-hosts seem to be able to jump between rooms freely *after* first joining the room they were originally assigned to (i.e. cannot select any group from the main room).
 - At one point, Zoom dropped the whole meeting and everyone re-joined (automatically).
 Pre-assembled breakout rooms got lost, which was annoying.